CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

-* From the Projects folder, you can access subfolders named with your CSC project ID, from which you can visualize all the encrypted files stored in SD Connect.
+* From the Projects folder you can access subfolders named with your CSC project ID, from which you can visualize all the encrypted files stored in a specific bucket.

-* If the files are encrypted with the CSC public encryption key you will be able to open them and see their content in read-only mode (similarly to opening a pdf file or watching a youtube video).
+* If the files are **encrypted with the CSC public encryption key** you will be able to open them and access their content in read-only mode (similarly to opening a pdf file or streaming a youtube video).
 The current streaming speed is about 50 MB/s.

-* The Projects folder is available only when the SD Filesystem application is open.
+* The Projects folder is **available only when the SD Filesystem application is open**.
 If you log out from the application, you will not be able to access the data stored in SD Connect, unless you previously made a full copy of it.

 ![File system 2](https://user-images.githubusercontent.com/83574067/140088162-497699c5-c902-4d0b-a50a-b81f7d97d788.png)

-**If you need to edit the files /data**:
+**If you need to edit the files data**:

- * access the files of interest in the Project folder using SD Connect Filesystem
+ * access the files of interest in the Project folder **using SD Connect Filesystem**
- *  make a copy and save it in your home directory (the files will be visible only from your browser) or in the shared folder (in this case, the files will be accessible also by all the colleagues belonging to your CSC project).
+ *  make a **copy** and save it in your **home directory** (the files will be visible only from your browser) or in the **shared folder** (in this case, the files will be accessible also by all the colleagues belonging to your CSC project).

 For security reasons, your private workspace in SD Desktop is completely isolated from the Internet.
-If you need to visualize or import specific scripts or containers into your Desktop (for example from GitHub or other trusted repositories) you need to use the same procedure described above.
+If you need to visualize or import specific scripts into your Desktop (for example from GitHub or other trusted repositories) you can use the same procedure described above.